Jump to contentJump to search

 Courses

 Courses are planned, coordinated and implemented by the partner universities of the Alliance.
 They take place on the campuses of the institutions in Toulouse, Luxembourg, Düsseldorf, Kraków, Lulea and Kiruna.
-Students can attend the courses in person, distant or blended.
-To access a course, students should send an email to .
+You can attend the courses in person, distant or blended.
+To access a course, you should send an email to the responsible coordinator mentioned in the course description.

 The courses are typically delivered in English as well as in other languages such as French, German, Polish and Swedish.